Skip Ribbon Commands

 What is a Pediatric Gastroenterologist?

 Pediatric gastroenterologists treat children from the newborn period through the teen years.
-They choose to make pediatric care the core of their medical practice, which provides extensive experience specifically in the care of infants, children, and teens.
+They choose to make pediatric care the core of their medical practice, which provides extensive experience specifically in the care of infants, children and teens.

-Pediatric gastroenterologists are medical doctors who have had
+Pediatric gastroenterologists are medical doctors who have had training that includes:

 • At least 4 years of medical school